-The Clifton Gaslight District of Cincinnati is located in the north central part of the city.
-It is near the UC campus and offers a diversity of retail, dining, and drinking establishments.
+The Clifton Gaslight District of Cincinnati is located in the central part of the city north of downtown.
+It is near the University of Cincinnati campus and offers a diversity of retail, dining, and drinking establishments.

-The area is still lit by original gas lamps birthing the name of “Gaslight District.”
-This village-like, tree lined community features residential streets with historic homes and mansions.
-Residents of a mixture of students, professors, artists, families, and more call it home.
+The neighborhood’s original gas lamps account for the name “Gaslight District.”
+This village-like, tree-lined community features residential streets with historic homes and mansions.
+A mixture of students, professors, artists, families, and more call Clifton home.

-If you are wanting a true sense of the Gaslight District, take a trip to the movies.
-The Esquire Theater is a 107 year old treasure that was saved and resurrected by residents in the area.
+If you want a true sense of the Gaslight District, take a trip to the movies.
+Originally built in 1911, The Esquire Theater is a treasure beloved by the community.
 In the 1980s, the theater was threatened to be replaced with big chain restaurants, but residents joined together to save it and promote it as an art house movie theater.
 According to Esquire Theater’s website, “…the owners are committed to showing independent, foreign, low-budget and commercial films – movies they believe interested Cincinnati moviegoers should be given an opportunity to see.”

 It also features some of Clifton’s best little shops.
 Gifts, clothing, accessories, home goods and more.
-Enjoy walking and spending the day enjoying what the district has to offer.
+Enjoy walking and spending the day exploring what the district has to offer.

 Cincy Red Bike

-Clifton is also home to a Cincy Red Bike station.
-Located at Library & Burnet Woods – 3402 Brookline.
+Clifton is also home to a Cincy Red Bike station located at the Clifton Library & Burnet Woods – 3402 Brookline.
 Pick up a bike and enjoy the Gaslight District!

 Clifton Cultural Arts Center